Guided Random Forest and its application to data approximation: Results

-In a different study, the influence of an increasing number of training samples ($200 \leq N_m \leq 2500$) is illustrated in Fig. \ref{comparison50} for a dataset with 50 centroids (Figures A1 \& A2 are for 10 and 20 centroids, respectively).
+In a different study, the influence of an increasing number of training samples ($200 \leq N_m \leq 2500$) is illustrated in Figure~\ref{comparison50} for a dataset with 10 centroids (Figures~\ref{comparison20} and \ref{comparison50} are for 20 and 50 centroids, respectively).
 Bias and variance decrease with an increase in the size of the training set.
 In general, GRAF was found to have the least variance, and the lowest or comparable misclassification errors on test samples, when compared with other methods (default values of hyper-parameters are used, $L=100$ and $M=5$).